sghaskell/Clustered-Single-Value-Map-Visualization/README.md

 If you use a deployer (search head clustering) or a deployment server to manage your search heads, unarchive the app and place your KML files into the above directory and then re-compress the app for distribution.

-Click 'Format' and select the 'Overlays' tab.
+Click 'Format' and selct the 'Overlays' tab.
 Enter a comma separated list of filenames that you uploaded to the above directory.

 ```file1.kml,file2.kml```